Skip to Content

 Documentation

-- Owners Manual Case – deep inside manual pocket…
+• Car Owners Manual Case – inside manual pocket…

 Car Trunk Organizer

 A car trunk organizer is one of the first items I would recommend.
-It’s a great way to keep all the items for your road trip organized.
+It’s a great way to keep all your road trip items organized.

 Smart Phone Mount

-Your phone is going to be your lifeline, for communication, GPS, entertainment, and so much more!
+Your phone will be your lifeline for communication, GPS, entertainment, and so much more!
 Keep your hands free and your eyes on the road with a smartphone mount.
-You can get a high-end one that includes wireless charging, or go for a budget option.
+You can get a high-end model with wireless charging, or go for a budget option.

-If you will need to charge your phone and plug it in for music at the same time, go for the wireless charging option.
+If you need to charge your phone and play music at the same time, go for the wireless charging option.
 Otherwise, you will have to choose between music… or battery.

-Both of these attach to your vehicle’s air vent for ease of installation and use.
+Both attach to your vehicle’s air vent for easy installation and use.
 Compatible with all major smartphone models!

 In Car Charger